GJZwiers/mod/README.md

 [![nest badge](https://nest.land/badge.svg)](https://nest.land/package/mod)
 ![GitHub](https://img.shields.io/github/license/GJZwiers/mod)

 `mod` is a command line tool to quickly scaffold a new Deno module.
-It requires `deno` and optionally `git`.
+It creates app and dependency entrypoints, a `.gitignore` file and has options to add a test-driven setup and/or include a basic CI pipeline.

-Try it without installing anything:
+Try it without any installation:

 <details open>
 <summary>Bash/Zsh</summary>